sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-configscenario/cp-cf-processvisibility-model-configscenario.md

 ---

 ## Prerequisites
- - • Ensure that you have the access to the Configure Business Scenarios application.
-For more information, see [Consume the Process Visibility UI Applications Using SAP Fiori Launchpad] (cp-cf-processvisibility-setup-flp).
+ - Ensure that you have access to the Configure Business Scenarios application.
+For more information, see [Consume the Process Visibility UI Applications Using SAP Fiori Launchpad](cp-cf-processvisibility-setup-flp).
- - • You have a deployed workflow from SAP Cloud Platform Workflow on Cloud Foundry.
+ - You have a deployed workflow from SAP Cloud Platform Workflow on Cloud Foundry.
 If you do not have a workflow deployed, then refer to the following [blog](https://blogs.sap.com/2019/05/20/sap-cloud-platform-workflow-sample-application-in-cloud-foundry/).

 ## Details
 ### You will learn
+  - How to use the Configure Business Scenarios application
-  - How to build a business scenario and add workflows in the Configure Business Scenarios application.
+  - How to build a business scenario
+  - How to add workflows to business scenarios

 Business scenarios allows you to track the performance of end-to-end processes.
 In this tutorial, you can add workflows from SAP Cloud Platform Workflow to your business scenario to gain visibility on workflows.
 For more information, see [Creating a Business Scenario](https://help.sap.com/viewer/62fd39fa3eae4046b23dba285e84bfd4/Cloud/en-US/df284fd12073454392c5db8913f82d81.html).

+---

 [ACCORDION-BEGIN [Step 1:](Create a business scenario)]
 1. Log on to the **Configure Business Scenarios** application in SAP Fiori Launchpad.